 Delta 9 Increases Production of Cannabis Pre-Rolls, Secures Funding Support from Manitoba Agriculture

-/EIN News/ -- WINNIPEG, Manitoba, March 09, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. (TSX:DN) (OTCQX:DLTNF) (“Delta 9” or the “Company”) is pleased to announce that it has completed the installation and implementation of its new fully-automated pre-roll manufacturing equipment at the Company’s Winnipeg, Manitoba facilities, significantly increasing the Company’s capacity to manufacture pre-rolled cannabis products.
+WINNIPEG, Manitoba, March 09, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. DN DLTNF ("Delta 9" or the "Company") is pleased to announce that it has completed the installation and implementation of its new fully-automated pre-roll manufacturing equipment at the Company's Winnipeg, Manitoba facilities, significantly increasing the Company's capacity to manufacture pre-rolled cannabis products.
 The Company is also pleased to announce that the pre-roll automation project has been funded in partnership with the Canadian Agricultural Partnership AG Action Manitoba program, through a Contribution Agreement for $175,000, or 25% of the overall project cost.

 "The expansion in pre-roll manufacturing capacity marks a significant milestone for Delta 9.
 In 2022 we produced and sold over 1 million cannabis pre-rolls, generating over $2.3 million in revenue," said John Arbuthnot, CEO of Delta 9.
 "We anticipate that the new automated pre-roll equipment will allow Delta 9 to produce up to four million pre-rolls per year with significantly lower manufacturing costs and improved contribution margins from the sale of pre-roll products.
 We want to thank the Government of Manitoba for their partnership in this investment through the AG Action Manitoba program."